Gustav Amberg

 This is the home page of Gustav Amberg, Professor of fluid mechanics at the dept of Mechanics, KTH (Royal Inst of Tech), Stockholm.

-I am also Dean of the School of Engineering Sciences.
+During the period December 2004 – March 2013 I was the Dean of the School of Engineering Sciences.

 Most of my recent research deals with convective heat and mass transfer phenomena in materials processes of different kinds.
 It ranges from studying more fundamental aspects of solidification and phase change, to particular processes.
 In all of these problems convective heat and mass transfer is a key element.
 I also work on thermocapillary convection, fluid motions induced by surface tension variations over a free surface.
 This is a common phenomenon in many materials processes, such as crystal growth and welding.
 I am also involved in work on the growth of individual dendritic crystals, using phase-field simulations.
 Recently I have developed symbolic computation tools to generate finite element code for general systems of partial differential equations, which are used to simulate problems in the areas above.
 I have also done work on rotating flows and two-phase flows.